archethic-foundation/wagmi_flutter_web/README.md

 We would like to inform you that this project is no longer being maintained.

 We sincerely appreciate all the support and interest the community has shown.
-While the package has been marked as discontinued on pub.dev, we encourage the open source community to fork the repository, continue its development, and publish a new version if desired.
+We encourage the open source community to fork the repository, continue its development, and publish a new version on `pub.dev` if desired.

 Thank you for being part of this journey.